tahsinaalam97/LOCA2_Illinois/README.md

 Use Processed File Exploration and Verification.ipynb notebook to verify the processed data and check progress.

-Estimated Time: 9-10 days

-Estimated storage required for raw downloads: 3-4 TB
+Estimated storage required for raw downloads: 1 TB